Friday, July 30, 2010

 Katie Thomas

-niversity of New Mexico 2009, Biochemistry and Japanese
+University of New Mexico 2009, Biochemistry and Japanese

-Albuquerque, NM
+From: Albuquerque, NM

 Research background: screening a chemical library of synthetic resveratrol analogs for anti-inflammatory activity

-Research interests: signal transduction path
+Research interests: signal transduction pathways

-Fun facts: has wanted to live in Seattle since she was 14, worked as a meat pie vendor at a Scottish festival , wanted to be an
+Fun facts: has wanted to live in Seattle since she was 14, worked as a meat pie vendor at a Scottish festival , wanted to be an author when she grew up

 Chad Toledo